pivotal-cf/docs-rabbitmq-staging/CONTRIBUTING.md

 Thanks for your interest in contributing to Pivotal's Open Source projects!

-This project is maintained by the VMware Tanzu RabbitMQ [VMs] team.
+This project is maintained by the VMware Tanzu® RabbitMQ™ for VMs team.

 **At the moment, the team is not actively reviewing contributions to this project.**